sdziallas/comp55/docs/labs/4-ACM.md

 add(image);
 ```

-If you want to learn more about `GImage` remember: take a look at its documentation,
+If you want to learn more about `GImage` remember to take a look at its documentation,
-which was linked to earlier when covering shapes!
+which was linked to at the beginning of this section!
 Documentation like that is handy for reference if you happen to forget anything specific.

 ## Applying Color